mitric-lab/programming_theochem/src/02-symbolic_computation/03-hydrogen_atom.md

 #### Radial part of wave function.

-For this example we will examine the radial part of the first 4 s-functions.
+For this, we will examine the radial part of the first 4 s-functions.
 We start by defining them:
 ```python
 {{#include ../codes/02-symbolic_computation/hydrogen.py:radial_parts}}